Quick Links For Members

 Wednesday, March 06, 2024 5:05 PM | Anna Matheson (Administrator)

-By Abby Axelrod-Wunderman, Philanthropic Director, Family Office Services, Foundations and Endowment, Fiduciary Trust International
+Written by Abby Axelrod-Wunderman, Philanthropic Director, Family Office Services, Foundations and Endowment, Fiduciary Trust International

 All families have good intentions when giving assets to charity.
 They want to share their resources, positively impact the community and show their children how their values are reflected in their philanthropic work.